The Cluster Completeness Correction Calculator (C-4): A Neural-Network framework and pilot application to the LEGUS Survey of NGC 628: Completeness Measurement and Prediction Pipeline

+We then convolve this intrinsic profile with an empirical \textit{HST} stellar PSF describing the \textit{HST} resolution to produce combined profiles for the light in each filter image.
+The empirical PSF for each filter is supplied to \texttt{BAOLab} \citep{Larsen14a} as a user-defined PSF and is constructed from 20 visually selected isolated stars identified in the corresponding \textit{HST} science images using the \texttt{IRAF}'s \texttt{daophot} \citep{1986IRAFI} PSF-fitting routine.
+This approach ensures that the adopted PSF captures the actual observational characteristics of the science images, including the telescope optics, detector response, and image-processing effects associated with the final reduced data products.
+We then carry out this convolution using the \texttt{mkcmppsf} routine in the \texttt{BAOLab} image processing software.
+The resulting artificial clusters have the same pixel grid as the science images.
+For NGC~628C, the science frames have dimensions of $7200\times7200$ pixels whereas the adopted pixel scale is $0.04'' \mathrm{pixel}^{-1}$ for WFC3 images and $0.05'' \mathrm{pixel}^{-1}$ for ACS images.

 Finally, we again use \texttt{BAOLab} to insert the synthetic clusters into each image filter image at the chosen set of positions and magnitudes in each filter, via its \texttt{mksynth} routine.
+The intrinsic cluster profiles are converted from physical units (pc) to image-plane scales using the galaxy distance and the instrument pixel scales before being injected into the science images.
 This step properly accounts for the sensitivity of the observation by directly sampling from the cluster light profile with the appropriate level of shot noise.
 Note that, due to the limitations of \texttt{BAOLab} we are required to use the same light profile for every synthetic cluster, which is why we batch the clusters into ten bins of fixed $r_\mathrm{eff}$.
 At this point we have a set of science-ready images with synthetic clusters added.

-We show an example of this procedure in \autoref{fig:synthetic_clusters} for a representative frame containing 500 synthetic clusters with an effective radius of $5\,\mathrm{pc}$.
+We show an example of this procedure in \autoref{fig:synthetic_clusters} for a representative frame containing 500 synthetic clusters with an effective radius of 5 pc.
+The $r_{\rm{eff}}$ value of 5 pc is shown for illustrative purposes only; the full AST suite spans effective radii from 1 to 10 pc as described in \autoref{ssec:generation_of_ASTs}.
 The top panel shows the white-light image of NGC 628C, with the black outline marking the field of view.
 The middle panel shows the positions of the 500 injected synthetic clusters overlaid on the same image.
 As expected, since these positions are drawn from a probability distribution based on the smoothed white-light profile, more clusters are placed in crowded, high-surface-brightness regions to mimic the underlying crowding conditions of the galaxy.